Eliasdb/React-basics/README.md

 What happens in this example:

-1. We call ReactDOM.render() with the <Welcome name="Sara" /> element.
+1. We call ReactDOM.render() with the Welcome name="Sara" element.
 2. React calls the Welcome component with {name: 'Sara'} as the props.
-3. Our Welcome component returns a <h1>Hello, Sara</h1> element as the result.
+3. Our Welcome component returns a Hello, Sara element as the result.
-4. React DOM efficiently updates the DOM to match <h1>Hello, Sara</h1>.
+4. React DOM efficiently updates the DOM to match Hello, Sara.

 *Side note*: Always start component names with a capital letter (otherwise it might think it's HTML and falls out of the scope)